Dawson 1

 - the Chinese Order of the Cloud and Banner

-- the Nicaraguan Medal of MNerit with Silver Star
+- the Nicaraguan Medal of Merit with Silver Star

 Biography from the USMC